 Now that you’ve taken a look at some material, let us tell you a bit about where we come from.

-As a graduate of SFSU, Jolie earned her undergraduate degrees in French and Geology.
-At SFSU and for a wee bit at the Sorbonne in Paris, Jolie completed her graduate work in Comparative and World Literature.
-Her specialties are by Postcolonial literature—literature written by formerly colonized people—focusing on Anglo-Indian, Franco-Moroccan, and South African writers.
-She also specializes in curriculum development for writing classes and has been honored to collaborate with colleagues to create several courses for the Department of English and Comparative and World Literature, both departments she teaches in.
-She partnered with Project Rebound, teaching English 114 to formerly incarcerated and traditional first-year (FY) students.
-She is one of two teachers to create and teach English 114 with a 20-hour Community Service Learning component, for which she serves the community of Sunday Streets alongside her students with her five-year-old son.
-Jolie recently not only had her 114 classes CAP certified, so students can teach in the Experimental College, but also became a CAP coordinator.
-She began her teaching career as a seventh and eighth grade French teacher, and as a volunteer teacher, she taught inmates at San Quentin Penitentiary in Literature and Critical Thinking courses through the Prison University Project, and through Cosmopolitan, children in Siberia, Russia, French and English lessons.
+As a graduate of SFSU, I earned my undergraduate degrees in French and Geology.
+At SFSU and for a wee bit at the Sorbonne in Paris, I completed my graduate work in Comparative and World Literature, with specialties in Postcolonial literature—literature written by formerly colonized people—focusing on Anglo-Indian, Franco-Moroccan, and South African writers.
+I began my teaching career as a seventh and eighth grade French teacher, and as a volunteer teacher, I have taught inmates at San Quentin Penitentiary in Literature and Critical Thinking courses through the Prison University Project, as well as French and English lessons to children in Siberia and Russia.
+I currently specialize in curriculum development for writing classes in the Department of English and Comparative and World Literature, both departments I teach in.
+I have partnered with Project Rebound, teaching English 114 to formerly incarcerated and traditional first-year (FY) students, and am one of two teachers to create and teach English 114 with a 20-hour Community Service Learning component, for which I serve the community of Sunday Streets alongside my students with my five-year-old son.
+I recently not only had my 114 classes CAP certified, so students can teach in the Experimental College, but also became an EXCO Faculty Advisory Boardmember.